RIOT-OS/RIOT/tests/registry/README.md

 | app | bytes | bytes |

 ### Storage facility
-By default the `dummy` (RAM) 'storage' is used to test the registry.
+By default the `dummy` (RAM) 'storage' is used to test the registry, to change to another of the implemented storages (e.g. FILE) modify the Makefile.